fossabot/stringer/README.md

 ### Enhanced edition

 * Updated to latest Ruby
-* Ported to Rails from Sinatra
+* Ported from Sinatra to Rails
-* Ported to sidekiq from delayed_job
+* Ported from delayed_job to sidekiq
+* Use rails assets pipeline

 ## Environment